sdrshn-nmbr/mc-operator/README.md

 - **Template Management**: Organize and manage prompt templates for different tasks
 - **Prompt Repository**: Store and retrieve generated prompts
 - **Multiple Task Types**: Support for shopping, search, media, and more
+- **Browserbase Integration**: Option to use Browserbase for cloud-based browser automation

 ## Installation